Darcey & Stacey

 Darcey & Stacey is an American reality television show that premiered on TLC on August 16, 2020.
 The show stars 90 Day Fiancé: Before the 90 Days cast members and twins Darcey Silva and Stacey Silva.
 The series documents their family life, professional endeavors, love and relationships in Middletown, Connecticut.
-The show airs on TLC on Sundays at 10:00 pm.
+The show aired on TLC on Sundays at 10:00 pm.
 Darcey & Stacey: Inside the Episode showed behind-the-scenes footage about each episode and it aired on TLC on Mondays.

 On October 27, 2020, TV Fanatic reported that the series was renewed for a second season after a "record-breaking freshman run".
 The second season premiered on July 19, 2021, and its after-show Darcey & Stacey: Pillow Talk premiered on July 23, 2021.
 The third season premiered on January 10, 2022.
-The fourth season of Darcey & Stacey premiered on January 23, 2023.
+The show was cancelled in 2023 and the fourth and final season of Darcey & Stacey premiered on January 23, 2023.

 Overview

 On June 29, 2020, Entertainment Weekly announced that Darcey Silva and her twin sister Stacey are getting their own reality show called Darcey & Stacey.
 The sisters and their family appeared in an exclusive interview and photo shoot for Entertainment Weekly, when they announced their new show.
 TLC released a 2-minute trailer of the show on July 21, 2020.

 Darcey Silva, alongside sister Stacey, appeared on 90 Day Fiancé: Before the 90 Days for four seasons between 2017 and 2020.
 90 Day Fiancé: Before the 90 Days documented Darcey's relationships with Jesse and later with Tom, but both relationships ended.
 Darcey and Stacey live in the same house with their children and the sisters got divorced from their former husbands on the same day.